Safer Celebrations during COVID-19: Holidays and Other Gatherings

 - Gather in an area with good ventilation.
 If indoors, bring in fresh air by opening windows and doors, if possible.

 - Cover coughs and sneezes, and wash or sanitize your hands often.

 - Write down the guest list in case someone tests positive for COVID-19 afterward and others at the gathering need to know.

-If you plan to gather with one other household indoors, or up to two other households outdoors, lay low before you go.
+If you plan to gather with others, lay low before you go.
 Help keep loved ones safe by staying at home and only seeing people who live with you for at least 14 days before you gather.
 That is how long it can take to get sick after being close to someone with COVID-19.
 Staying home keeps you from spreading the disease when you have it, but do not know it yet.
 Getting tested for COVID-19 is recommended for anyone at any time.
 However, even if you get tested, you should still stay home and only see people who live with you for at least 14 days before gathering with people from other households.